Alan Belcher: Ultimate Fighting Championship

 In 2006 he lost a unanimous decision at the hands of Yushin Okami at UFC 62 in his UFC debut.

-Belcher made his second UFC appearance against Jorge Santiago three months later, winning by stunning head kick KO in the third round of a close fight.
+Belcher made his second UFC appearance against Jorge Santiago three months later at UFC Fight Night: Sanchez vs. Riggs, winning by stunning head kick knockout in the third round of a close fight.

 At UFC 69, Belcher lost to The Ultimate Fighter 3 winner Kendall Grove via D'arce choke.

-Belcher then defeated Sean Salmon one month later at UFC 71 with a guillotine choke 53 seconds into the first round.
-Belcher took the fight on ten days' notice after Eric Schafer pulled out due to sustaining a broken rib during training.
-This fight was at 205 pounds.
+One month later, Belcher stepped in on short notice to replace injured Eric Schafer against Sean Salmon at UFC 71 on May 26, 2007.
+Belcher won the bout via guillotine choke 53 seconds into the first round.
+Following the bout, Belcher signed a new four-fight contract with the UFC.

-Belcher then defeated Kalib Starnes at UFC 77 on October 20, 2007.
+Belcher then faced Kalib Starnes at UFC 77 on October 20, 2007.
 After controlling the fight with punches and knees from the clinch, the fight was eventually stopped in favor of Belcher due to a large gash over Starnes' right eye.

-Belcher was scheduled to fight at UFC 81 against Ricardo Almeida, but Belcher had to pull out two days before the fight due to a severe case of bronchitis.
+Belcher was scheduled to fight at UFC 81 against Ricardo Almeida, but Belcher had to pull out two days before the fight due to a severe case of bronchitis and was replaced by Rob Yundt.

-Belcher was scheduled to fight Patrick Cote at UFC 83 in Montreal, but Cote withdrew due to a knee injury.
-Newcomer Jason Day replaced Cote.
+Belcher was scheduled to fight Patrick Côté at UFC 83 in Montreal, but Côté withdrew due to a knee injury and was replaced by Jason Day.
 Belcher eventually was caught by a punch causing Day to swarm punches at Belcher against the fence.
 The fight was ruled a TKO in favor of Day in the first round.

-After a split decision victory over Ed Herman, Belcher fought Pride FC veteran Denis Kang at UFC 93.
+After a controversial split decision victory over Ed Herman, Belcher fought Pride FC veteran Denis Kang at UFC 93.
 Kang won the first round after taking down and controlling Belcher on the ground.
-However, Kang began to fight more and more conservatively, and when he tried to take Belcher down again late in the second round, Belcher caught him in a tight guillotine choke that made Kang almost immediately tap out, winning him a $45,000 Submission of the Night bonus.
+However, Kang began to fight more and more conservatively, and when he tried to take Belcher down again late in the second round, Belcher caught him in a tight guillotine choke that made Kang almost immediately tap out, winning him a $40,000 Submission of the Night bonus.

 Belcher lost a split decision to Yoshihiro Akiyama, at UFC 100 on July 11, 2009.
 The fight earned Fight of the Night honors, rewarding both fighters with a record setting $100,000.

-Belcher defeated Wilson Gouveia via first round TKO on December 12, 2009 at UFC 107.
+Belcher defeated Wilson Gouveia via first round TKO on December 12, 2009, at UFC 107.
 During the fight, Belcher displayed a good chin and precise punches.
 The fight was awarded Fight of the Night which rewarded both fighters with $65,000.
-The award meant Belcher had received three bonuses in a row in 2009.

 Belcher defeated Patrick Côté on May 8, 2010, at UFC 113 by way of rear naked choke after a controversial face plant that rocked Cote and enabled Belcher to sneak around to the back and sink in the choke.
 Belcher received an extra $65,000 for winning the Submission of the Night award which was his fourth consecutive fight night bonus.